Bachfischer/bachfischer.github.io/README.md

 | Life, sports, and travel map | [_pages/life.md](_pages/life.md) · [map data](files/travel_map.js) |

 The main navigation is defined in [_data/navigation.yml](_data/navigation.yml).
 Additional archive and template pages are retained in `_pages/`.

+The running route finder is hosted independently at [run.bachfischer.me](https://run.bachfischer.me/) and embedded on the project page.
+Its routing service and deployment are managed by the separate app; this Jekyll site provides the native entry point and full-screen link.

 ## Run locally